JonathanBerkeley/Quack/Integration/Identify/README.md

 # Identify
-Provides an interface to the hardware ID system used in Quack so it can be easily included in games as a .DLL depedency.
+Provides an interface to the hardware ID system used in Quack so it can be easily included in games as a .DLL dependency.

 # Usage
 ### Unity example